 If you're buying a car fresh off the lot, safety is likely to be one of your primary considerations – as is securing a competitive quote from one of the best auto insurance providers.

-Its rankings only takes into account vehicles that have achieved the Top Safety Pick+ designation from the Institute for Highway Safety (IHS), which means they scored well in the non-profit organization's stringent crash tests.
+Its rankings only take into account vehicles that have achieved the Top Safety Pick+ designation from the Institute for Highway Safety (IHS), which means they scored well in the non-profit organization's stringent crash tests.

 IHS ratings also take into account safety features, so the motors included should be equipped with the latest accident-prevention technology – blind spot sensors being one example.